 - Children 3 years of age or younger must be seated in a child’s car seat while in the car.

-- Drivers of scooters, motorcyles, and ATV quads must wear a safety helmet.
+- Drivers of scooters, motorcycles, and ATV quads must wear a safety helmet.

 - Rotary laws now comply with international law, which means that traffic in the rotary has the right of way, while those entering should yield to traffic in the rotary.

-- 40 kilometers is the speed limit in town, 60 kilometers out of town, and 70 kilometers where posted.
+- 40 kilometers is the speed limit in town and 60 kilometers out of town.
 The police will use radar traps.

 - Never try to pass a moving truck in town.
 When passing trucks out of town, be careful of unsecured loads like loose gravel or sand.
 Trucks tend to have rocks jammed between their rear double tires, so please keep a good driving distance from them.

 - In the case of an accident, you may not leave if there is material damage, personal injury, or the death of a person involved.
 Before leaving the scene, your identification has to be properly registered by the authorities.
 You may never leave an injured and helpless person.

 - Be very careful when passing bicycles, especially at night.
 It is the law that bicycles have lights at night (white on the front and red on the rear).